These are our current Adult stream indicators. Click on any indicator to view the data dashboards or read more about the technical definitions.

 A community contact is any activity record where:

-Percentage of overnight discharges from the mental health and addiction service organisation’s acute inpatient unit(s) that result in readmission within 28 days of discharge to the same organisation.
+Percentage of overnight discharges from the mental health and addiction service organisation’s acute inpatient unit(s) that result in readmission within 28 days of discharge.

 Count of acute inpatient discharges